 An HTTP/1.1 origin server should send both, the ETag and the Last-Modified value.
 More details can be found in section 13.3.4 in the RFC2616.

 HTTP/1.1 200 OK Server: keycdn-engine Date: Mon, 27 Apr 2015 18:54:37 GMT Content-Type: text/css Content-Length: 44660 Connection: keep-alive Vary: Accept-Encoding Last-Modified: Mon, 08 Dec 2014 19:23:51 GMT ETag: "5485fac7-ae74" Cache-Control: max-age=533280 Expires: Sun, 03 May 2015 23:02:37 GMT X-Cache: HIT X-Edge-Location: defr Access-Control-Allow-Origin: * Accept-Ranges: bytes

 You can check your HTTP Cache Headers using KeyCDN’s HTTP header check tool.

-The Cache-Control and ETag header field are the modern mechanism to control freshness and validity of your assets.
-The other values are “only” used for backwards compatibility.
+The Cache-Control (in particular), along with the ETag header field are modern mechanisms to control freshness and validity of your assets.
+The other values are “only” used for backward compatibility.